learn-co-curriculum/curriculum-team/style_guide.md

 [logical
 operators](https://github.com/learn-co-curriculum/reading-ios-looping-and-conditionals#combining-conditionals).

-Try to keep the markdown symbols as table-like as possible, wrap symbols in code snippets, and use markdown reference notation for icon links inside a "cell".
+Try to keep the Markdown symbols as table-like as possible, wrap symbols in code snippets, and use markdown reference notation for icon links inside a "cell".
 These will improve future maintainability of the code.
 <a name="headings_should_be_capitalized_according_to_ap_style"></a>